riccardoperra/pipelineui/README.md

 ### Other dependencies

-This projects also uses some of mine older dependencies that which were used to speed up the writing of the application.
+This projects also uses some of mine older dependencies that were used to speed up the development.
 These have also been updated to fix the bugs encountered.

 - [@codeui/kit](https://github.com/riccardoperra/codeui): [CodeImage](https://github.com/riccardoperra/codeimage) design